 For David Gore, who organised the Awakening Compassion demo and other silent protests to promote veganism in a peaceful way, children usually have a sort of natural compassion towards animals and advertising is playing on this.
 A lot of sweets’ packagings feature a cuddly cartoon bear that will attract children, and yet the components of these same sweets are sometimes far from being respectful of animals.
 “These cartoon characters are saying ‘eat me, eat me’, but when kids know what gelatin is made of they change their minds and they don’t want it anymore,” he says.

-Another challenge on their plate is making children eat vegetables as it can be hard to make them like or at least accept them in their plate.
+Another challenge on their plate is making children eat vegetables as it can be hard to make them like them or at least accept them.
 Yet as vegans eat only plant-based food and absolutely need the right amount of nutrients and vitamins, there is no other choice but to make children accept vegetables, and parents have found strategies to overcome this challenge, including by making children part of the buying or cooking process.

 “I take my son with me and I’ll tell him that we need apples,” says Ajita Teidy, the mum of two-year-old Juno.
 “He picks them and chooses the colours.
 Involving him in the vegetable and fruit picking makes him more aware of what he is eating and what he wants to eat.”